adobe-type-tools/box-drawing/README.md

 Alternate method:

 - Run the script on the command line.
-- A UFO full of box drawing characters is be stored on your desktop.
+- A UFO full of box drawing characters is created on your desktop (given that [Robofab][] is installed and working).